 Later that day Murdoch suggested meeting up at Meier’s Lake Roadhouse, a short drive away from HAARP.
 It is one of only four remaining roadhouses on the Richardson Highway located 15 miles south of the Denali Highway connection.
 It is also open 24/7 all year round and is the only stop for fuel for 150 miles.

 When Murdoch arrived, Parry was already there sitting at the bar, with a beer in front of him.
 He was unshaven and looked ill.

 Before Murdoch could say anything, Parry held up a hand, leaned over the table and said quietly.
 ‘I am going to quit.
 I cannot stay in this place any longer.’
-He looked around the bar seeing if any of the diners are listening.
+He looked around the bar seeing if any of the diners were listening.

-Outside, it was becoming dark in the late afternoon, the snowfall from the previous day still mostly fresh and the streets lights glittering in the frosty air.
+Outside, it was becoming dark already in the late afternoon, the snowfall from the previous day still mostly fresh and the streets lights glittering in the frosty air.

 He turned back and stared at his beer.

-‘Are you serious?’ says Murdoch, concerned.
+‘Are you serious?’ said Murdoch, concerned.

 ‘Have you seen what they do to animals?
 Do you realise what they are planning?
 Do you really want to be part of Armageddon?
 Make no mistake Keri, that is what they are developing.
 The American military are behind this and I want no part of it.’